djones2085/meal-prep-coordinator/README.md

 ### Backend Services 🟡
 - ✅ Basic Cloud Functions
-- ✅ Order aggregation - *Cloud Functions `_performAggregation` and `_recalculateCycleTotalsAndIngredients` handle aggregation. `_performAggregation` is triggered automatically when a cycle's status changes to `ordering_closed` (if not already aggregated) and also by a scheduled job. `_recalculateCycleTotalsAndIngredients` updates counts when orders are written.*
+- ✅ Order aggregation - *Cloud Functions `_performAggregation` and `_recalculateCycleTotalsAndIngredients` handle aggregation. `_performAggregation` (updated with `convert-units` library) is triggered automatically when a cycle's status changes to `ordering_closed` (if not already aggregated) and also by a scheduled job. `_recalculateCycleTotalsAndIngredients` updates counts when orders are written.
+All functions successfully deployed.*
 - ✅ Real-time updates
 - 🔘 Cloud Function: Update recipe stats (lastPreparedDate, timesPrepared) on meal cycle completion
 - 🔘 [Future]AI Services integration